codesqueak/SYWTWAM/docs/logback.md

 ## A Note on Timestamps

 It is important to have consistent timestamp information from Logback through Logstash and through to Elasticsearch.
 Failure to do this will lead to missing log records.
 The simplest way to ensure correct handling is to decide on a format and specify this wherever timestamp information is generated.
-In this instance, the following ISO8601 compliant format is used
+In this example, the following ISO8601 compliant format is used
 ```
 yyyy-MM-dd'T'HH:mm:ss.SSSZZ
 ```